 The Abel prize winners get 7.5 million Norwegian kroner (about 850,000 US Dollars) and were awarded for the first time on 3 June 2003.

-The last Abel Prize award was in 2022 and it was awarded to Dennis Parnell Sullivan for his key contributions in developing a new way of understanding rational homotopy theory, a subfield of algebraic topology.
+The last Abel Prize award was in 2023, and it was awarded to Luis Caffarelli for his key contributions to regularity theory for nonlinear partial differential equations.

 List of Abel Prize Winners